mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 Instead of moving normally in a round, the vehicle can instead make a short jump.

-For every 5% (rounding up) of a vehicle’s total Spaces consumed by Auxiliary Thrusters, the vehicle will be able to make a vertical jump of 10 metres.
+For every 5% (rounding up) of a vehicle’s total Spaces consumed by Auxiliary Thrusters, the vehicle will be able to make a vertical jump of 10 meters.
 Any forward momentum the vehicle had before jumping will be retained (allowing it to jump horizontally so long as it has had a run up).
 This will cost Cr10000 per Space.

 GROUND DRIVE Many aerial vehicles will be equipped with a simple set of wheels that allow them to maneuver at an airport or spaceport.
 A ground drive, however, fully converts them into road-going vehicle.
 Due to the rigours of travel on the ground where collisions are far more frequent, this can be an extremely extensive conversion where the exterior of the vehicle actually ‘transforms’ between aerial and ground travel.